Moduli of hybrid curves I: Variations of canonical measures: Continuity of the universal canonically measured tropical curve

-Taking into account the definition of the canonical measure in terms of the Foster coefficients (see Section~\ref{sec:cmtropicalcurve}), Lemma~\ref{lem:sptreesct} proves the continuity at each point $\ell \in\widetilde \mg_G^{\,\,\,\trop}$ through the stratum $\sigma_{(E)}^\circ$.
-The proof in the general case follows by fixing an ordered partition $\pi' \preceq \pi$ and applying Lemma~\ref{lem:sptreesct} to each graded minor $\gr^j_{\pi'}(G)$. \end{proof}
+Since the canonical measure is defined by Foster coefficients (see \eqref{eq:TropicalCanonicalMeasure}), Lemma~\ref{lem:sptreesct} proves the continuity at each point $\ell \in \inn \sigma_\pi$ through the stratum $\ssub{\inn \sigma}!_{(E)}$.
+To prove the continuity through general strata, one can fix an ordered partition $\pi' \preceq \pi$ and apply Lemma~\ref{lem:sptreesct} to each graded minor $\gr^j_{\pi'}(G)$. \end{proof}